judyjinn/CDIPS_instacart/README.md

 Goal: Predict products which users will reorder in their next order from their previous purchasing history.

-Chosen method: Random forest trained using manually extracted features.
+Chosen method: Random forest trained using manually extracted features (scikit-learn)

 forest_instacart.py is the script for training a random forest.
 It also contains the script for cross-fold validation to determine optimal forest size and a F1 score calculator